 When there isn’t enough blood flowing to the kidneys for an extended period of time, the kidneys begin to shrink and lose the ability to function.

 Chronic intrinsic kidney failure

-This happens when there is long-term damage to the kidneys due to intrinsic kidney disease.
-Intrinsic kidney disease is caused by a direct trauma to the kidneys, such as severe bleeding or a lack of oxygen.
+This happens when there’s long-term damage to the kidneys due to intrinsic kidney disease.
+Intrinsic kidney disease develops from a direct trauma to the kidneys, such as severe bleeding or a lack of oxygen.